Giftbit/currencyapi/docs/quickstart/promotions.md

 - Set the Currency Type to 'USD' (or your store's currency)
 - Set the Value Options to 'Fixed Value' and set the amount to $10
 - In Promotion Expiry, set the default validity period to 60 days (this means the bonus will be valid for 60 days once it's attached to a customer's account)
-- Skip the Redemption Rules section (these are used for [other types of promotions](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/use-cases/redemption-rules.md))
+- Skip the Redemption Rules section (these are used for [rule-based promotions](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/use-cases/redemption-rules.md))

 Once saved, you’ll need to copy the `programId` to be used in the API calls below.

 ### Step 2: Attach Promotion to Account

-This step takes place in the code that handles new sign-ups.
+This step takes place in your code that handles new sign-ups.

 Promotions are attached to Accounts as new `valueStores`.
 A `valueStore` is simply a container for value that can be subject to extra rules and conditions -- for example, "this value expires after 60 days".